mitre-attack/attack-scripts/layers/README.md

 # layers

 This folder contains modules and scripts for working with ATT&CK Navigator layers.
 ATT&CK Navigator Layers are a set of annotations overlayed on top of the ATT&CK Matrix.
 For more about ATT&CK Navigator layers, visit the ATT&CK Navigator repository.
 The core module allows users to load, validate, manipulate, and save ATT&CK layers.
 A brief overview of the components can be found below.
-All scripts adhere to the MITRE ATT&CK Navigator Layer file format, [version 3.0](https://github.com/mitre-attack/attack-navigator/blob/develop/layers/LAYERFORMATv3.md).
+All scripts adhere to the MITRE ATT&CK Navigator Layer file format, [version 4.0](https://github.com/mitre-attack/attack-navigator/blob/develop/layers/LAYERFORMATv4.md), but will accept legacy [version 3.0](https://github.com/mitre-attack/attack-navigator/blob/develop/layers/LAYERFORMATv3.md) layers, upgrading them to version 4.

 #### Core Modules
 | script | description |